prabhavathimahalingam/interactive_periodic-_elements/README.md

 # INTERACTIVE PERIODIC-TABLE   Web Project

-This is a simple front-end web project named **Perio**, which demonstrates interactive functionality using HTML, CSS, and JavaScript.
+This Webpage is a simple and visually appealing front-end web project demonstrating HTML, CSS, and JavaScript integration.
+It includes responsive design, interactivity, and custom styling.

 ## 📁 Project Structure